ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

 Let's explore these two concepts one by one.

+{{< notice info >}} *All these code snippets were tested against the [main branch](https://github.com/deepset-ai/canals) of Canals.
+Version `0.10.0` should contain all the features highlighted in this post and you will be soon able to install it with `pip install canals==0.10.0`.* {{< /notice >}}

-### The Pipeline API
+## The Pipeline API

-The new `Pipeline` object may remind vaguely of Haystack's original pipeline, and using one should feel very familiar.
-For example, this is how you assemble a simple Pipeline that performs two additions in Haystack 2.0.
+The `Pipeline` object may remind vaguely of Haystack's original pipeline, and using one should feel familiar.
+For example, this is how you assemble a simple Canals Pipeline that performs a few additions.

 ```python
 from canals import Pipeline